-The equivalent level of safety will be achieved because the eBee will only fly over private property with the permission of the landowner or public property where approved.
-The operator will define before every flight a working area radius and a flight area ceiling, preventing the eBee from going beyond the flight area.
+The equivalent level of safety will be achieved because the eBee will only fly over private property with the permission of the landowner.
+The operator will define before every flight a working area radius and a flight area ceiling, preventing the eBee to go beyond the flight area.
 The landowner and the persons who may be on the ground in the flight area will be briefed of the expected route of flight and the associated risks to persons and property on the ground.
 Due to the small size of the eBee and the material with which the eBee is built, the hazard to persons, vessels, vehicles, and structures is not comparable to manned aircraft and should be considered in granting the exemption.